Swissair: Ascension

-The public, including the federal government, cantons, municipalities, the Swiss Federal Railways, and the Swiss postal services, took over 30.6% of the shares and enabled Swissair to get a credit of 15 million Swiss Francs to purchase the airline's first two Douglas DC-6B airliners for delivery in 1951.
+The public, including the federal government, cantons, municipalities, the Swiss Federal Railways, and the Swiss postal services, took over 30.6% of the shares and enabled Swissair to get a credit of 15 million Swiss francs to purchase the airline's first two Douglas DC-6B airliners for delivery in 1951.
 By that act, Swissair became Switzerland's national flag carrier.
 The new pressurised aircraft was to replace the DC-4 on transatlantic routes.

 In 1948, the airport in Dübendorf, which had served as the base of Swissair, was relocated to Zürich-Kloten.
 Military aviation continued in Dübendorf.
 The next year, Swissair plunged into a financial crisis due to a sudden devaluation of the British pound because fares, except for traffic to the United States, were calculated in British currency.
 At that time, traffic to England made up 40 per cent of Swissair's revenue.

-In June 1950, Walter Berchtold, manager of Swiss Federal Railways, was elected to the directorial board of Swissair and served as the director.
+In June 1950, Walter Berchtold, manager of Swiss Federal Railways, was elected to the directorial board of Swissair and served as its director.
 In 1971, he created the corporate culture of Swissair.
-He grasped the importance of corporate image and corporate identity and after the example of BOAC's "Speedbird", he introduced the arrow-shaped Swissair logo.
+He grasped the importance of corporate image and corporate identity, and after the example of BOAC's "Speedbird", he introduced the arrow-shaped Swissair logo.
 Giving flight personnel a distinct uniform was also an important move.
 At the time, flight attendants' uniforms resembled the grey-blue ones of the Swiss Women's Army Corps, so Berchtold introduced ones in a modish marine blue.
 Swissair initiated a veritable fashion competition among European airlines.